Hochinwei/Hochinwei.github.io/cv.md

 ## Ad-hoc Reviewing

-- Current Psychology; Journal for the Cognitive Science of Religion; Journal of Gender Studies; Journal of Secular Studies; Psychological Reports; Journal of Open Psychology Data
+- Current Psychology; Journal for the Cognitive Science of Religion; Journal of Gender Studies; Journal of Secular Studies; Psychological Reports; Journal of Open Psychology Data; Behavior Research Methods.